Get a Library Card

 - When your application has been processed, you will be informed via the email address you provided in your application.

-- You will not be able to check out physical items until you provide picture ID and proof of residency at the library’s checkout desk.
+- Once the library has reopened its doors, you will need to provide picture ID and proof of residency at the library’s checkout desk.

 You need three things to get a physical library card:

 - A completed application.
 Ask for one at our checkout desk.

 The easiest way to provide identification and prove your residency is with a current driver’s license or a state ID that lists a Sterling Heights address.
 If you don’t have that, there are other options.
 You still need a current driver’s license or state ID, even if it’s out-of state.
 In addition, you will also need one of the following:

 - Electric or gas bill